 &noscript=1"/>

-Pooley – Cooinda Vale, Coal River Valley Hannah McKay
+Pooley – Cooinda Vale, Coal River Valley Steve Ferguson

 Top Vineyards

 When it was first planted in 1985, Pooley Wines’ Cooinda Vale Vineyard in the Coal River Valley added less than a hectare to the state’s meagre 47 hectares of grapevines.
 Fast forward, and today Pooley contribute around 20 hectares across their two sites to the 2,000 plus planted on the Apple Isle, and a whole lot more to the reputation of the island state’s wine industry.
-The vineyard is currently managed by Hannah McKay who is committed to regenerative agriculture and is on a path to organic certification.
-The site producers Pooley’s most revered single-site wines made from riesling, chardonnay and pinot noir.
+The site, managed by Steve Ferguson, producers Pooley’s most revered single-site wines made from riesling, chardonnay and pinot noir.

-Over that time, under the stewardship of John Pooley, Denis and Margaret’s son, the business grew, and to considerable acclaim.
-When Anna Pooley (YGOW Awards finalist, 2009 & 2-014) returned to the family property, she brought with her an impressive winemaking resumé, and so did her winemaker husband Justin Bubb.
-That was in 2013, and with Matthew Pooley, Anna’s Brother, in charge of viticulture, it was an all-family affair, though the viticultural baton has now been handed to Hannah McKay who tends the two Pooley sites (Butcher’s Hill is the other) as well as a site they contract for fruit.
+Over that Cooinda Vale Vineyard’s lifespan, under the stewardship of John Pooley, Denis and Margaret’s son, the business grew, and to considerable acclaim.
+When Anna Pooley (YGOW Awards finalist, 2009 & 2014) returned to the family property, she brought with her an impressive winemaking resumé, and so did her winemaker husband Justin Bubb.
+That was in 2013, and with Matthew Pooley, Anna’s brother, in charge of viticulture, it was an all-family affair.
+With Matthew stepping up to a sales role as Pooley’s brand ambassador, the viticultural baton was passed on to Hannah McKay, who has now passed it on to Steve Ferguson.

 Bookmark this job